jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) may be submitted by hand, post, or facsimile transmission.

 ### 127A Deposit by party secretary
-(1) If a secretary of a political party submits a list under section 127, he or she must lodge with the Electoral Commission, no later than noon on nomination day, a deposit of $1,000 (inclusive of goods and services tax).
+(1) If a secretary of a political party submits a list under section 127, he or she must pay to the Electoral Commission, no later than noon on nomination day, a deposit of $1,000 (inclusive of goods and services tax).
-(2) The deposit must be in the form of a bank draft or bank cheque.
+(2) The deposit must be paid by—
+  (a) direct credit to a bank account nominated by the Electoral Commission; or (b) bank cheque; or
+  (c) bank draft.
 (3) The deposit is forfeit and must be paid into a Crown Bank Account if the party neither— (a) receives in total at least 0.5% of the total number of all party votes received by all the parties listed on the part of the ballot paper that relates to the party vote; nor
   (b) wins a constituency seat.